A Vision-Based Shared-Control Teleoperation Scheme for Controlling the Robotic Arm of a Four-Legged Robot: Experiments

 \subsection{Precision analysis}

 In order to perform a more comprehensive analysis of the proposed framework, we attached reflexive markers to the user's wrist and robot's end-effector to capture its position using an Optitrack system comprised of six Prime$^{x}$, 41 cameras and used this as ground truth to perform an analysis of the pose estimation's positional error, as the Optitrack system can achieve 3D accuracy of up to +/- 0.10 mm.
 The results are shown in Fig.~\ref{fig:error}.
 The positional error between the user's wrist from the pose estimation and the actual robot's end effector is shown in Fig.~\ref{fig:error_vel}, alongside the user's wrist velocity.
-A mean positional error of 0.07 m was achieved, and it can be seen that the error is higher when the wrist velocity is higher.
+A mean positional error of 0.07 m was achieved, and it can be observed that the error increases as the wrist velocity increases.
 This is expected, as the robot's end effector takes some time to reach the goal position, leading to this increased error.